IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-overlays.md

 # $PlatformShort$ Chart Overlays

-The $ProductName$ data chart allows for placement of horizontal or vertical lines at a single numeric value that you define through usage of the `ValueOverlay`.
+The $PlatformShort$ `XamDataChart` allows for placement of horizontal or vertical lines at a single numeric value that you define through usage of the `ValueOverlay`.
 This can help you to visualize data such as the mean or median of a particular series.

 ## $PlatformShort$ Value Overlay Example